 What makes this watch so interesting?

 Well firstly, this watch wasn't meant to go into space.
-Remember, Omega were the official suppliers to the NASA space program.
+Remember, Omega was the official suppliers to the NASA space program.
 As expected on the 1973 Skylab 4 mission Colonel William Pogue wore his Omega Speedmaster.
 However, on his left wrist he took the unauthorised Seiko with him.
 Thus another watch legend was born.

-With a barrel style case, gold dial and pepsi style bezel this watches oozes vintage charm.
+With a barrel-style case, gold dial and Pepsi style bezel this watches oozes vintage charm.
 Whilst the case is angular and harsh in appearance, the bright colours are almost playful.
 With two crowns and a subdial it's quite a busy looking watch, but that just adds to the impression that you're wearing a functional tool.

 Apocalypse Now Seiko 6105

 While the space race represented American ambition and success, Vietnam was a more difficult period for the superpower.
 We've looked here at some of the US made watches worn during that conflict - many still produced today.

 Again, at first glance, Japanese companies involvement is a little less obvious than those American manufacturers.
 However, Seiko watches were quite popular with American soldiers at the time.
 For example, US troops could buy these Seiko 6105-8000/8009’s at the PXs (Post Exchanges) on bases in Southeast Asia.

 Many were worn in combat and some of those also made their way back to the US bolstering the brand's reputation for a rugged functionality.
 Therefore it was plausible for Martin Sheen's character Captain Willard to wear one in Apocalypse Now, widely considered to be one of the greatest films ever made.

 The watch has a distinctive 41mm cushion-case design and is powered by an automatic movement.
 The crown is set at 4 o'clock and as one of Seiko's earliest divers it has water resistance of 150M.